Welcome to the Annual General Meeting of shareholders of Elekta AB (publ)

-The Board also uses long-term incentives to ensure alignment between shareholder interests and Executive Management, senior managers and other key colleagues.
+The Board also uses long-term incentives to ensure alignment between shareholder interests and executive management, senior managers and other key colleagues.
 On an annual basis, the Board of Directors evaluates whether an equity-based long-term incentive program should be proposed to the AGM.
-The main content of the Board’s proposal to this year’s Annual General Meeting can be found under point 18 in the Board’s proposal regarding Performance Share Plan 2013.

 In order to strengthen long-term thinking in decision-making and ensure achievement of long-term objectives, while also covering situations where equity-based solutions may be inappropriate or precluded by law, the Board may also selectively decide on other types of non-equity-based long-term incentive programs.
 Monetary long-term incentives should only be used as remuneration in special circumstances and be in line with practice in each market.
 They must also require continued employment in the Group.

-In order to ensure long-term engagement and retention of key staff in connection with the acquisition of new business, the divestment of operations or other transitional activities, an additional annual incentive with a deferred payment of 12-24 months may or may not be applied.
-This deferred incentive requires continued employment until an agreed future date for any payment to be made and is applied only in special circumstances, i.e. is not part of any ordinary executive remuneration scheme.
-The deferred incentive should never exceed 50 percent of the agreed annual variable salary component and shall in other aspects comply with the Group bonus plan.
+In order to ensure long-term engagement and retention of key staff in connection with the acquisition of new business, the divestment of operations or other transitional activities, an additional annual incentive with a deferred payment of 12–24 months may or may not be applied.
+This deferred incentive requires continued employment until an agreed future date for any payment to be made and is applied only in special and rare circumstances, i e is not part of any ordinary executive remuneration scheme.
+The deferred incentive should never exceed 50 percent of the contractual annual variable salary component and shall in other aspects comply with the Group bonus plan.

 When establishing new pension agreements, senior executives who are entitled to pension benefits should only be enrolled in defined-contribution schemes.
 The standard retirement age for Swedish citizens is 65 years while other executives follow the rules of their respective countries of residence.
 The main guideline is that the size of pension contributions be based only on the fixed salary.
 Certain individual adjustments may occur based on local market practice.